bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 sometimes a hundred.

 Bevy's morph target implementation is similar to BabyloneJS's.
 We store the vertex data as pixels in a 3D texture.
-Each layer of the texture represents a single pose.
 This allows morph targets to not only run on WebGPU, but also on the WebGL2 wgpu backend.

 This could be improved in a number of ways, but it is sufficient for an initial implementation.